User Guide – Metatrader Stop Loss/Take Profit Advisor

 The Excel spreadsheet is only a basic demo.
 Due to limitations in creating a portable Excel file the system only uses a simplified model and doesn’t support any live market data feeds.

 Probability Trade Wins / Loses / Open or Estimated Win Ratio from the SLTP Advisor:

 This is displayed in the indicator panel as p(win), p(lose) and p(open).
 The SL and TP lines are also displayed on the chart for the buy and sell side.
 The values are also output to Metatrader’s Data Window.

 Why do the indicator’s values sometimes jump in steps rather than smoothly?

-To calculate the probabilities for the maximal curves there is a conversion from a continuous stochastic process to a discrete one.
-This means you can see step changes in the values of the probabilities as it moves from one discrete interval to the next.
-That means if volatility is very small or values are at extreme points you can see big incremental changes in p(win) and p(lose).
+To calculate the probabilities for the model there is a necessary conversion from continuous to discrete values.
+This means you can sometimes see step changes in the values of the probabilities as it moves from one interval to the next.
+Usually this will only be noticeable when volatility is very low or values are at extreme points in the calculation model (when trade time is very close or very far in the future).

 When I extend the time period why do the probabilities nearly always stay the same?

 The probabilities will converge towards a maximum and will then change increasingly slowly as time goes forward.
 The rate this convergence happens will depend on the market and how close the stop loss and take profit is to the current bid/ask price.
 The closer they are to the bid/ask, the quicker the convergence will be.